venushka/jmxeval/README.md

 # Feature requests & issues

-If you have any feature requests or encounter a bug please do [raise it here](https://github.com/venushka/jmxeval/issues).
+If you have any feature requests or encounter a bug please do [raise it here](https://github.com/venushka/jmxeval/issues) and/or send me a pull request.

 # License

-    Copyright 2012-2016 Venushka Perera
+    Copyright 2012-2018 Venushka Perera

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.